The Brown dabble

 solo exhibition by muhammad izdi

 09 March - 02 April 2017

-A skilled illustrator who previously managed the design department of Singapore Art Museum, Muhammad Izdi was also one of the founders of local Risograph press collective Knuckles & Notch.
+Muhammad Izdi is a skilled illustrator who previously managed the design department of Singapore Art Museum.
 In recent years, he made the transition into fine art and participated in various exhibitions including Open SEA, Museum of Contemporary Art Lyon, France (2015), Dena Foundation Artist Residency, Paris (2015), Budi Daya, Malay Heritage Center, Singapore (2014) and Coming Home 1 and 3 organised by PAssion Arts, Singapore (2014 & 2016).

 The Brown Dabble is Izdi’s first solo exhibition and features artworks ranging from animation, sculpture and prints.
 Referencing traditional legends placed in context of current capitalist tendencies, Izdi composed tableaus centered on the exploits of a dominant bogeyman figure.
 Far from being fabled ghosts of urban legends, this central figure epitomizes the ‘hidden hand’ that maneuvers in blind-side, using sophisticated tools to misdirect and profit from the insatiable greed of mankind.
 Amongst the real-world emblems borrowed and embedded into the artworks is fascinus, a phallic cult manifested in the form of pendants, rings, bells and jewellery used by ancient Greeks to ward evil and conquering army generals; the tiger, predominantly used as a symbol of dominance, ferocity and sexuality in Asia; and severed pig’s head representing power, savagery and sacrificial offerings.